jrefstrupalvear/IntroToProgrammingFinalProject/README.md

-# Project Title
+# Stock Predictor

-Free Money

 ## Description
 Using Machine Learning to Analyze current stock market trends and predict stock prices.
-Analyze the trends of chosen stocks and add
+Analyze the trends of chosen stocks and create a graph

 ## Getting Started